aspyct/php-sqlite-chain/README.md

 This has the following practical implications:

 - You can technically send your instructions to any link in the chain, but uplinks will not be aware of the changes until they try to write as well.
-- If a link is down in the chain, it is possible to write to links further down the chain, but not up the chain.
+- If a link is down in the chain, it is possible to write to downstream links, but not upstream links.
 - Conversely, if the tail link is down, it is not possible to write to the chain.
 - Any link in the chain can decide to fail the instruction because of an inconsistent state.
 - A link will refuse to execute an instruction with a reused sequence number.
 Previous links in the chain are responsible for recovering.

-## Terminology

-link
-: One of the servers of the sqlite chain.

-next link
-: From the perspective of a link, the next link to which the transactions should be sent.
-A link must wait for his next link to validate before the transaction can be committed.

-head link
-: The first link in the sqlite chain.
-No other link references to this one as his "next link".
-New transactions must be initiated from this link.

-tail link
-: A link that has no "next link".

-write link
-: The link to which you sent the instruction

-instruction
-: One or more SQL statements that must be executed within a transaction.

-instruction sequence number
-: The unique, monotonically increasing, no-gap sequence number of th

-instruction log
-: A simple log of executed (sequence_number, instruction)

-## Concurrent submissions to the chain
+### Concurrent submissions to the chain

 SQLite3 uses an internal locking mechanism to make sure that only one connection writes to the database at the same time.